Frequently Asked Questions

 What if I’m feeling self-conscious about my body?

-You are not alone in that.
-So many of us have been taught to mistrust or judge the very bodies we live in.
+You are not alone.
+Many of us have been taught to mistrust or judge our own bodies.

-Please know: I work with real human bodies.
-Bodies that are soft and scarred, aged and aching, asymmetrical, bloated, bony, bruised, tattooed, lopsided, hairy, stretch-marked, genderqueer, postpartum, ill, healing.
+I work with real human bodies—soft, scarred, aged, aching, asymmetrical, bloated, bony, tattooed, hairy, stretch-marked, genderqueer, postpartum, ill, healing.
 All sacred.

-Your body does not need to earn the right to be tended to.
+Your body does not need to earn the right to be touched.
 You are already worthy of care.

 What if I dissociate, become overstimulated, or feel done with being touched?

-This, too, is part of the territory.
 The body remembers.
 The nervous system protects.
-Sometimes, it’s all just too much.
+Sometimes, it’s too much.

 You are allowed to feel done.
 You are allowed to change your mind.
-You are allowed to need something different partway through.
+You are allowed to need something different.
+This is not an interruption.
+This is the wisdom of your body.

 I’ve never had a massage and don’t know if I’ll like it, but I want to try.
 What is your approach?

-I will follow your cues and only touch the areas you are open to receiving contact.
-You can leave on or remove whatever clothing helps you feel most safe and comfortable.
-We will build trust not in theory, but in practice… moment by moment, breath by breath.
+I follow your cues, touching only the areas you are open to.
+You choose what to wear or remove to feel safe and comfortable.
+Trust builds not in theory, but in practice… moment by moment, breath by breath.

-If anything feels uncomfortable, overstimulating, or even just ticklish, let me know.
-We can adjust pressure, pace, and technique.
+If something feels uncomfortable, overstimulating, or ticklish, let me know.
+We can adjust pressure, pace, or technique.
 I can use broader contact, slow my movements, invite your breath to anchor you.
-You can even place your hand on my arm as I work, to help your body feel more in control.
-We can experiment.
-We can listen.
-We can follow what feels good and stop when it doesn’t.
+You can even place your hand on mine to help your body feel in control.
+We experiment, listen, follow what feels good and stop when it doesn’t.

 How will I feel after my massage?

-Massage can bring you into deeper presence with yourself.
-And that presence can linger—sometimes for hours, sometimes for days.
+Massage can deepen presence with yourself.
+That presence may linger for hours—or days.

 How often should I come for a massage?

-One session can offer a breath of relief.
-A sigh.
-A loosening.
-But something shifts when touch becomes a rhythm, not a rarity.
+One session can bring relief, a loosening, a sigh.
+Regular sessions allow touch to become a rhythm, not a rarity.

 Are there any medical conditions that would make massage or bodywork inadvisable?